 Anorectal malformations (ARM) are rare congenital anomalies.
 The incidence of ARM varies between 1:3500 to 1:5000 live births.
 The estimated risk for a couple having a second child with an anorectal malformation is approximately 1%.
-They represent a broad spectrum of malformations, in which the rectum and anal canal did not reach its normal position, but end further ventrally (to the front), or even up in the pelvis.
+They represent a broad spectrum of malformations, in which the rectum and anal canal have not reached their normal position, but end further ventrally (to the front), or even up in the pelvis.
 The rectum can even be blind ending (imperforate anus without a fistula) but this is a rather unusual defect, occurring in about 5% of patients, and is associated with Down Syndrome.

 Initial treatment of anorectal malformations is mostly surgical.
 This can either be a direct reconstruction of the rectum and anal opening or a temporary stoma.
 Patients who are given a stoma, often get a reconstruction of the anal opening and rectum after several months.
 Boys with a bladder neck fistula, and girls with a cloacal form and long common channel mostly need an additional laparotomy during reconstruction.

-Anorectal malformations often associate with other malformations: urological, vertebral/spinal, tracheo-esophageal, cardiac , urogenital/renal and limb, and others.
+Anorectal malformations are often associated with other malformations: urological, vertebral/spinal, tracheo-oesophagal, cardiac, urogenital/renal and limb, and others.
 In approximately 10% of these cases, there is a proven or suspected common genetic cause (“syndromical ARM”).

-A European consortium called ARM-Net composed by many paediatric surgeons dedicated to the care of patients with anorectal malformations, patient organisations (AIMAR, SoMA, VA), geneticists and epidemiologists was founded in Europe in 2011.
-ARM-Net are a Supporting Partner of eUROGEN.
+A European consortium called ARM-Net was founded in Europe in 2011, composed of many paediatric surgeons dedicated to the care of patients with anorectal malformations, patient organisations (AIMAR, SoMA, VA), geneticists and epidemiologists.
+ARM-Net is a Supporting Partner of eUROGEN.